-The Frog Restaurant is so deep into Spitafields you almost need an on-trend passport to find it, tucked away as it is in Ely’s Yard, just off bustling Hanbury Street.
-Things seem to be moving in the right direction for Mr. Handling since he became independent; a second Frog has just opened in Covent Garden and there are plans for more in the pipeline.
+The Frog Restaurant is so deep into Spitalfields you almost need an on-trend passport to find it, tucked away as it is in Ely’s Yard, just off bustling Hanbury Street.
+Things seem to be moving in the right direction for Mr Handling since he became independent; a second Frog has just opened in Covent Garden and there are plans for more in the pipeline.

 All well and good I say, but do Adam’s heavily Asian-influenced dishes stack up with the hip crowd; is that culinary stardust working its magic?

-There is a five course tasting menu with a wine paring (there are also beer and alcohol free pairings) and a sharing British tapas style menu if you just want to dive in head first.
+There is a five-course tasting menu with a wine pairing (there are also beer and alcohol-free pairings) and a sharing British tapas-style menu if you just want to dive in headfirst.

 Looking through the menus, I spot a few familiar signature Handling nibbles like beetroot, beetroot and more beetroot (fond memories of that one) , cheese doughnuts and bread with chicken butter plus many new ones that promise more of that flavoursome Asian mix.